aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 }
 ```

+You need to set up a custom DNS with [private hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) for the VPC endpoint so the Studio can access the SageMaker API using the `api.sagemaker.<Region>.amazonaws.com` endpoint rather than using the VPC endpoint URL.
+With private DNS you don't need to specify the endpoint URL (e.g. `<VPCE_ID>.api.sagemaker.<Region>.vpce.amazonaws.com`) in SageMaker API and Studio calls.

 ### Use network configuration in SageMaker jobs
 You specify your VPC configuration when you create a SageMaker workload such as processing or training job, a pipeline, or a model by selecting a VPC and specifying subnets and security groups in the corresponding API call.
 When you specify the subnets and security groups, SageMaker creates elastic network interfaces (ENI) that are associated with your security groups in one of the subnets.
 Network interfaces allow your model containers to connect to resources in your VPC.

 By using the VPC configuration you can control all data ingress or egress for SageMaker jobs with your own security controls.

 - Examples how to specify VPCConfig for SageMaker jobs